cfrg/draft-irtf-cfrg-opaque/draft-irtf-cfrg-opaque.md

 Preamble(client_identity, ke1, server_identity, inner_ke2)

 Input:
-- client_identity,  the optional encoded client identity, which is set to its public key if not specified
+- client_identity, the optional encoded client identity, which is set to client_public_key if not specified
 - KE1, a KE1 message structure
-- server_identity, the optional encoded server identity, which is set to its public key if not specified
+- server_identity, the optional encoded server identity, which is set to server_public_key if not specified
 - inner_ke2, a inner_ke2 structure as defined in KE2

 Output: